eckart/idris-tutorial/Basics.md

        ----------                 Goal:                  ----------
        {hole0} : (n : N') -> Succ' (add' n Zero') = Succ' n

-   Idris lists our proof obligations, which has exactly the same type as the corresponding metavariable.
+   haskell lists our proof obligations, which has exactly the same type as the corresponding metavariable.
 In the context of the prover the metavariables however are called _goals_.
    Our goal is a function type.
 We can _introduce_ the argument of the function